 Legoland is an amusement park with a Lego theme.
 The biggest draw is the rides, most of which are suited for ages 3 and up.
 Baby girl, age 5 (and 42” tall) was able to go on almost all of the rides.
 There are plenty of dry rides, but there is also a water park in the back.
 The water rides are only open from the beginning of March until the beginning of October and although the water park was a highlight of our August 2012 trip, we didn’t even feel like we were missing out this go around!
 Plus the temperature was only in the high 60s/low 70s so clearly not a great day to get wet!

-My kids are not huge Lego fans, but we have seen The Lego Movie (<– affiliate link) and you can meet and greet with those characters, along with Ninjago in the new Ninjago World!
+My kids are not huge Lego fans, but we have seen The Lego Movie and The Lego Batman Movie you can meet and greet with those characters, along with Ninjago in the new Ninjago World!
 The girls loved this new ride, and honestly my daughter doesn’t even know what Ninjago is!

 Even though we don’t often play with Lego’s at home, throughout the park there are so many statues and characters made entirely out of legos.
 There is also Miniland where entire cities are replicated in Lego’s.
 We loved looking at all of these, and I am still blown away how these are made entirely of legos!